spetca/flow-hdl/README.md

 ## Flow is in its infancy!

 Please contribute if you are a web, react/vite, react flow, or HDL guru!
+We need a lot of help simplifying logic, components, and how blocks are created. this was bootstrapped with a lot of help from AI (sorry, im not a web dev by day) and will need some TLC to get to a sane state.

 ### Top priorities
 - [ ] better styling for react flow
      - [ ] highlight when wires clicks
      - [ ] better block appearance